Quick Tip: Button Placement Inside a Vertical Buttonhole

 If you place the button directly in the middle of the buttonhole, the garment fronts can shift up and down and make the lower edge of the hem uneven.

 Just by placing the button higher in the buttonhole opening, (about 1/4-in. to 3/8-in. under the top edge of the buttonhole) you can stop the garment front from shifting.
 In the shirt shown, the button placement keeps the left and right fronts from slipping.

 This placement also helps prevent the button from sliding out of the vertical buttonhole.
 The button is safely anchored high up in the buttonhole.

 Keep your plaids matching and your buttons from popping with this easy fix!

-Posted on Mar 4th, 2013 in sewing, garment construction, how-to, tips & tricks, button, buttonhole, button placement
+Posted on Mar 4th, 2013 in sewing, garment construction, All How-To, tips & tricks, button, buttonhole, button placement